Skip to content

 Sustainability

-Under the concept of Sustainability is understood to be a Future-oriented principle of action for the use of natural resourcesThe aim is to achieve long-term satisfaction of needs by preserving the natural regenerative capacity of the systems involved.
+Under the concept of Sustainability is understood to be a Future-oriented action principle for the use of natural resources, in which lasting satisfaction of needs is to be achieved by preserving the natural regenerative capacity of the systems involved.

-The principle originates from forestry and is based on the principle that only as many trees may be felled as can permanently grow back.
+The principle originates from forestry, where it is based on the principle that only as many trees may be felled as can permanently grow back.

 Wood pile in front of straw houses